Cesare10-dev/Cesare10-dev/README.md

 ## Hi I'm Cesare 😄 👋
-### A React Developer 💻
+### A React Developer 👨🏻‍💻

 I'm a React developer who loves building project.
 I put some projects that show what I have learned and some of my skills:
 Html, Css, JavaScript, React, React Native, Redux, Tailwind Css, Styled Components ...

-I'm curious and learning React Native and Next.js to keep learning new skills and be a better developer.
+I'm learning Typescript, React Native and Next.js to keep learning new skills and be a better developer.

 This is the link to my portfolio https://portfolio-cesare10-dev.vercel.app